Best Whale Watching Tours in Cabo San Lucas

 How much does whale watching cost in Cabo?

-The tours typically cost between $80 to $120 USD p.p.
+Most tours cost between $90 to $120 USD p.p.

 Ones that include an open bar and a meal will be at the higher end of this spectrum.
 Likewise, if you opt for experiences with a marine biologist, you’ll be paying for their knowledge.

-Can you swim with the whales in Cabo?
+Can you swim with whales in Cabo?

 No, it’s illegal.
 Plus, they’re huge mammals and they’re unpredictable.
 They could accidentally hurt you when they move.